shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/show-multi-format-banner-ads-on-ios.md

 - Video mediation is not yet supported.
-- You cannot currently configure video player options, such as starting video with audio on/off or the presence of a volume button, for a mobile placement with the Console UI.
+- You cannot currently configure video player options, such as starting video with audio on/off or the presence of a volume button, for a mobile placement with the application UI.

 ## Show a mix of VAST video and HTML banner Ads